kshetline/aw-clock/README.md

 The barbed ends of the wind barbs point in the direction from which the wind is blowing, with north being upward.
 Wind gust speed is represented by a red wind barb drawn underneath the non-gust wind barb, such that only the excess gust speed is seen, peeking out from behind.

 Current wind speed is also shown as an arc along the edge of the clock face, changing in size and color (from cyan to green, to yellow, to orange, and to red) as wind speed increases.
-If there is a gust speed, which will show as a second thinner but wider arc.
+If there is a gust speed, it will show as a second thinner but wider arc.
 These arcs are centered on the direction from which the wind is coming, with an inward pointer pointing in the direction toward which the wind is blowing.
 There are no arcs drawn for wind below 2.5 knots (or below 1.25 m/s).

 ### How the planet display works

 The circular tracks around the center of the clock face display the ecliptic longitude of the Sun, the Moon, Mercury, Venus, Mars, Jupiter, and Saturn (in that order, from the innermost track outward), starting with 0° (the First Point of Aries) at three o’clock, and increasing *counterclockwise* from there.
 Over time the planets will slowly move around the clock face, mostly moving counterclockwise, but occasionally clockwise when retrograde.

 When the symbol for a planet is drawn larger, and it appears on top of one of the green and/or purple arcs along the planet tracks, this indicates the planet is above the local horizon.
 Otherwise, it is below the horizon.
 The green/purple arcs turn clockwise, so the clockwise end of each arc represents when a planet rises, and the counter-clockwise end represents when a planet sets.
-When a planet is on top of the purple portion of an arc, this indicates that the sun is below the horizon at that time &mdash; the planet is therefore in the night sky, and likely visible if twilight doesn’t overpower it.
+When a planet is on top of the purple portion of an arc, this indicates that the sun is below the horizon at that time &mdash; the planet is therefore in the night sky, and likely visible if twilight doesn’t overpower it and clouds don’t get in the way.

 For roughly half an hour after a planet sets, its horizon arcs will be colored blue, indicating that the rise-to-set period being displayed is in the past.
 Arcs in green and purple represent the current or upcoming rise/set period.